 by Matt Miller

-This year marks the 60th anniversary of NAACP v.
+The year 2018 marks the 60th anniversary of NAACP v.
 Alabama, the landmark Supreme Court case that affirmed the First Amendment right of nonprofit donors to remain anonymous.
 As the Court understood, donors choose to remain anonymous for all sorts of reasons, from simple modesty, to religious conviction, to a fear of harassment and intimidation by their ideological opponents.
 While all of these are important First Amendment interests, the last concern—fear of harassment—was the focus of the Court’s opinion.

 Donors’ fear of harassment and intimidation has not abated six decades later.
 Many donors dread the idea that their name (and address, and often employer) will be put on a government list and provided to their ideological opponents.
 And the threat of harassment is only increasing.
 Malcontents of all ideological persuasions enjoy harassing people they disagree with—from email threats, to vandalism, to outright assault.